 Python's design stresses good coding habits, as is evident in the white-space delimited code blocks and strong typing.
 However, Python is still very expressive, and allows for elegantly compact statements [Python Docs].

-Python abstracts data using an object-oriented model, though the language allows for multiple paradigms.
+Data abstraction is generally achieved using an object-oriented model, though the language allows for multiple paradigms.
 Python encapsulates even the primitive data types as objects.

 Good for Beginners?